Museum Kampa: Grit Wendelberger Collection

 Grit Wendelberger is an art historian and artist who studied at Masaryk University in Brno and worked at the Dresden branch of Berlin gallery Bassenge.
 In the 1980s, she visited Czech artists and collected drawings and prints by V. Boštík, J. Hůla, A. Lamr, D. Chatrný, J.H.
 Kocman, V. Sedláková, and J. Steklík, as well as art prints published as posters by Galerie H. In 2007, the collection was purchased by Meda Mládková, who thus acquired a large collection of etchings and pastels by Václav Boštík.

 Gift to the City of Prague

-In exchange for renovating the building and leasing it free of charge, the City of Prague received a total of 215 paintings and drawings by František Kupka, 240 collages and objects by Jiří Kolář, and 279 art artifacts by Czech and Slovak artists from 1965–1985.
+In exchange for renovating the building and leasing it free of charge, the City of Prague received a total of 215 paintings and drawings by František Kupka, 240 collages and objects by Jiří Kolář, and 279 art artifacts by Czech and Slovak artists from 1965 to 1985.
 The total value of the donation at the time was CZK 600 million.